-This spectral normalisation is motivated by the fact that the additive noise is not a narrow band noise, thus its spectrum is reasonably dispersed in frequency and the goal is preserving as much as possible the speech features against noise.
-The process consists in a division of the frequency band in sub-bands given that usually a very fine detail in frequency is not required for speech recognition applications.
+This spectral normalisation is motivated by the fact that the additive noise is not a narrow band noise, thus its spectrum is reasonably dispersed in frequency.
+The goal is preserving as much as possible the speech features against noise.
+The process consists in a division of the frequency band in subbands given that usually a very fine detail in frequency is not required for speech recognition applications.
 The method is based on the power spectral density components and consists in dividing the speech power inside each sub-band by the total short-time speech power.
-The power in each sub-band is obtained summing the components of the power spectral components inside the subband.
-All the sub-bands have the same number of spectral components and any spectral component is shared by different sub-bands thus, avoiding increases of statistical dependence between sub-bands (feature components).
-The background noise contributes to increase simultaneously the sub-band and total power, which contributes for stabilising the feature values.
+The power in each sub-band is obtained summing the components of the power spectral components inside the sub-band.
+All the sub-bands have the same number of spectral components and any spectral component is shared by different sub-bands, thus avoiding increases of statistical dependence between sub-bands (feature components).
+The background noise contributes simultaneously to increase the sub-band and total power, which contributes for stabilising the feature values.

-To best understand this reasoning, consider $S_i$ denoting the speech power in sub-band i and S denoting the short time speech power of the considered segment.
-Similarly, let $N_i$ , N denote the power of the noise in sub-band i and the short time noise power, respectively.
-So, the $i^{th}$ component of the observation vector for clean and noisy speech are given respectively by
+To best understand this reasoning, consider S_i denoting the speech power in sub-band i and S denoting the short time speech signal power of the considered segment.
+Similarly, let N_i and N denote the power of the noise in sub-band i and the short time noise power, respectively.
+So, the ith component of the observation vector for clean and noisy speech are given respectively by